ofbeaton/command-running/README.md

 ## Updates

+The project is considered in a usable state and feature complete.

-This is a project used in corporate applications.
-As such, the author is unlikely to update it on a regular basis, but instead when the corporate applications that use it run into problems with it.
-As such you should expect updates in the 5-10yr range.
+This project is used in corporate applications.
+As such, the authors are unlikely to update it on a regular basis, but instead when the corporate applications that use it run into problems.
+You should expect updates in the 5-10yr range.

-Issues and PRs will be monitored, and we will continue to work with the community to provide timely updates as they are contributed.
+Issues and PRs will be monitored, and we will continue to work with the community to provide updates as they are contributed.

 ## Installing via Composer